If you’re reading this article, you’re looking for an alternative to the Kajabi platform.

 Moreover, the core plugin is quite robust and includes all the essential LMS features like drag-and-drop course builder, graded quizzes, assignments, certificates, prerequisite lessons, content dripping, etc.

 LearnDash also offers an in-built shopping cart functionality plus you can always integrate with third-party cart solutions like WooCommerce, ThriveCart, Easy Digital Downloads, etc.

 The only thing you need to be conscious about is that you’ll need to be more tech-savvy in order to build your course website using WordPress and LearnDash.
 Plus the more plugins you’ll add to your tech stack, the more complex your setup will be.

 As far as pricing is concerned, LearnDash is pretty reasonably priced.
 You can get a 1-site license for just $159/year while you can get 10 site licenses by paying a slightly higher amount of $189/year.

 Just keep in mind that you’ll need to pay for website hosting, site theme as well as for other plugins and add-ons that you use on your site.
 So the actual amount of money that you’ll spend will be much higher.

 Otherwise, LearnDash is used by some of the top educators, training providers, universities, and businesses and if you’re looking to build a feature-rich platform for your online courses, it should work well for you.

 Mighty networks is quite distinctive from all other online course platforms on this list.
 It is basically an online community software and then it also allows you to create online courses.

-Now, Kajabi also has an online communitybuilder but it isn’t as feature-rich.
+While Kajabi also has an online community builder, it isn’t as feature-rich.
 In fact, it lacks some pretty essential community tools which is what makes Mighty Networks one of the best alternatives to Kajabi.

 As a community owner, you can create sub-groups inside your community as well and restrict access to them to specific users.